NannyML/nannyml/docs/how_it_works/multivariate_drift.rst

 Let's see first how we can construct an instance of the Butterfly dataset.

 .. nbimport::
-    :path: ./example_notebooks/How It Works - Data Reconstruction with PCA.ipynb
+    :path: ./example_notebooks/How It Works - Multivariate Drift.ipynb
     :cells: 1

 The key property of the butterfly dataset is the data drift on its first two features.